 - Current AI capabilities remain limited to narrow, well-defined domains

-- Deploying AI’s could preempt ethical considerations that have yet to be fully understood, identified, or agreed upon, and is in the potential context of an industry-driven race to the bottom
+- Deploying AI could preempt ethical considerations that have yet to be fully understood, identified, or agreed upon, and is in the potential context of an industry-driven race to the bottom

 Read More in our White Paper: AI and Human Decision-Making: AI and the Battlefield

-- We kicked off our investigatory process in late February 2017 with an event hosted by Cooley LLC at their HQ in Palo Alto, with a panel discussion featuring Paul Saffo, John Markoff, and Randy Sabett, to delve into the question of defining the state of the art – and how much of the noise surrounding AI-related technologies is just hyperbole, and what can we really expect to see change in the coming years?
+- We kicked off our investigatory process in late February 2017 with an event hosted by Cooley LLC at their HQ in Palo Alto, with a panel discussion featuring Paul Saffo, John Markoff, and Randy Sabett, to delve into the question of defining the state of play.
+How much of the noise surrounding AI-related technologies is just hyperbole, and what can we really expect to see change in the coming years?
 What are the real risks?

-- Building on that foundation, a second workshop was hosted by Andreessen Horowitz in May 2017, focused more intently on establishing a baseline understanding the broad potential societal implications of AI-related technologies – while putting the international security piece in a much broader context.
+- Building on that foundation, a second workshop was hosted by Andreessen Horowitz in May 2017, focused more intently on establishing a baseline understanding of the broad potential societal implications of AI-related technologies, while putting the international security piece in a much broader context.

 - Our next set of workshops took place in June 2018 in Silicon Valley, as part of a joint effort with the Center for Global Security Research at Lawrence Livermore National Labs, described in reports that were released in early 2019.
 We investigated how policymakers should anticipate AI-related technologies impacting international security — from planning and budgeting to understanding how these technologies will impact the information that informs national security decision making.